rackerlabs/technical-blog/_posts/2015-12-16-Windows-Server-2016-Docker-and-Sitecore.md

     - Sitecore
 ---

-At SUGCON 2015, Rackspace and Hedgehog presented about using Docker will shape how we work with Sitecore in the near future.
-With the release of Windows Server 2016 Technical Preview 4, it is becoming a reality.
+At SUGCON 2015, Rackspace and Hedgehog presented about how using Docker will shape the way we work with Sitecore, an ASP.Net web content management system.
+With the release of Windows Server 2016 Technical Preview 4, we are now able to run Sitecore in a Docker container.

 <!-- more -->
+Why run Sitecore in a Docker container?
+Here are a few challenges that are now solved:
+  - Consistent enviornments for production, staging, dev, qa
+  - Portability of Docker images
+  - Can add additional containers in seconds to scale out
+  - Can roll back to older images in seconds if code does not work as expected

 To start running Docker containers, we will need a Docker host.
 Microsoft wrote a PowerShell script that can configure the VM host for you if you are running Windows 10 or Windows Server 2016 TP2+.
 You can grab the detailed instructions here